Moment-sequence transforms: Preliminaries

+Recall that a matrix is said to be \emph{totally non-negative} if all its minors are non-negative.
+Totally non-negative matrices occur in a variety of areas; see~\cite{FJ} and the references therein.
+For instance, a well-known observation due to Schoenberg asserts that given vectors $x_1,x_2, \ldots, x_N$, in an inner-product space, the corresponding matrix $( \exp(- \| x_j - x_k \|^2)_{j,k=1}^N$ is totally non-negative.

+\begin{definition} For an integer $n \geq 1$, let $\HTN_n$ denote the set of $n \times n$ totally non-negative Hankel matrices, and let $\HTN := \bigcup_{n \geq 1} \HTN_n$ denote the set of totally non-negative Hankel matrices of arbitrary size. \end{definition}

+The moment problem, in the widely accepted meaning of the term, is arguably the quintessential inverse problem.
+It has a long history and continues to lead to unexpected impacts in pure and applied mathematics; see, for instance,~\cite{Akhiezer,Lasserre,Schmuedgen,STmoment}.
+Moments of positive measures are in general observables, with a physical or probabilistic interpretation.
+These observed real numbers are not free, but are subject to an array of semi-algebraic constraints, which are generally hard to deal with directly.
+A convenient and numerically friendly approach is to organize the moments into matrices with red[undant entries, the simplest case being associated to measures supported on subsets of the real line.
+We will start with this generic situation.

-Let $\mu$ be a non-negative measure on $\R$, with moments of all orders, and let its moment data and associated Hankel matrix be denoted as follows:
+Let $\mu$ be a non-negative measure on $\R$, rapidly decreasing at infinity, that admits moments of all orders; let its moment data and associated Hankel matrix be denoted as follows:

-All measures appearing in this paper are taken to be non-negative and are assumed to have moments of all orders.
+All measures appearing in this paper are taken to be non-negative and are assumed to possess moments of all orders.
 We will henceforth call such measures \emph{admissible}.

 Throughout this paper, we allow matrices to be semi-infinite in both coordinates.
-We also identify without further comment the space of real sequences $(s_0, s_1, \dots)$ and the corresponding Hankel matrices, as written in~(\ref{Ehankel}).
+We also identify without further comment the space of real sequences $(s_0, s_1, \dots)$ and the corresponding Hankel matrices, as done in~(\ref{Ehankel}).

-Central to our study is the class of \emph{absolutely monotonic entire functions}.
-These are entire functions with non-negative Taylor coefficients at every point of $( 0, \infty )$.
-Equivalently, it is sufficient for such a function to have non-negative Taylor coefficients at zero.
-Their structure was unveiled in a fundamental memoir by Bernstein \cite{Bernstein}; see also Widder's book \cite{widder}.